redpanda-data/redpanda/docs/www/rpk-commands.md

   rpk redpanda tune [command]

 Available Commands:
-  help        Display detailed infromation about the tuner
+  help        Display detailed information about the tuner

 Flags:
       --config string          Redpanda config file, if not set the file will be searched for in the default locations